-- 1. When users expand the icon resource selector interface with a click on the downwards arrow icon next to the standard icon. - The list of icon resources stored within the packaging project is displayed. - 2.
+- 1. When users expand the icon resource selector interface with a click on the downwards arrow icon next to the standard icon.
+The list of icon resources stored within the packaging project is displayed. - The list of icontresources stored within the packaging project is displayed. - 2.
 Select the desired icon from the list on the left-hand side of the selector interface, and if required navigate to the icon index that should be used.
 Use the arrows pointing to the left and to the right to change the currently active icon index value. - 3.
 Click somewhere outside the icon resource selector interface to save the current setting for the package icon.